As we move toward June and the start of winter, it is worthwhile to be mindful of winter pests that can lurk around your home in the colder months.

 Rats can spread disease, eat away at electoral wiring and even raid your kitchen if left unchecked.

 To treat a mice or rat infestation, consider getting baited traps.
-Alternately, you may wish to get a cat, which are very good mice catchers.
+Alternatively, you may wish to get a cat, which are great mice catchers.

 2) Bed bugs

-Bed bugs also are attracted to a similar temperate range as humans.
+Bed bugs also are attracted to a similar temperature range as humans.
 Thus, our bodies are their favourite host.
 Once they attach to humans, they suck our blood and cause itchy bites.

 They attach themselves to clothes such as jumpers or hide in our bags.
 They are most known for attaching themselves to blankets and doonas and living in our beds, hence their name – bed bugs.